yueyujiang/DEPP/README.md

 This command saves the model every 100 epochs and trains *number_of_epochs* in total

 * **Example**
-  * Clone the GitHub repository and navigate to the repo directory
+  * Clone the GitHub repository and navigate to the repo directory (This is for obtaining the testing data) ``git clone https://github.com/yueyujiang/DEPP && cd DEPP``
   * Training the model (If GPUs are available, remove `gpus=0` in the following two command)
     * Training from scratch
 ``train_depp.py backbone_seq_file=test/basic/backbone.fa backbone_tree_file=test/basic/backbone.nwk model_dir=test/basic/test_model gpus=0 epoch=1001``